polarbeargo/FSND/README.md

 - The following are the key dependencies used in the project:
     - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

     - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use to handle the lightweight SQL database.
-You'll primarily work in `app.py`and can reference `models.py`.
+We'll primarily work in `app.py`and can reference `models.py`.
     - [PostgreSQL](https://www.postgresql.org/) is the database used in the project.

-    - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross-origin requests from our frontend server.
     - [Auth0](https://auth0.com/) is the authentication and authorization platform used in the project.

 - Set up the environment variables